What does the College do well?

 "Timetables seem random, can you reduce time and breaks between lessons so further study can be made outside"Anonymous

 Students’ timetables are very different to those experienced at school and are designed to give time for independent study and learning, valuable as progression towards Higher Education and the world of work.
-Students are also encouraged to use their free time within the college day for completing UCAS applications, using the library & computer suites, accessing the ‘Virtual Learning Environment’ or study support services and gaining work experience.
+Students are also encouraged to use their free time within the college day for completing UCAS applications, using the library and computer suites, accessing the ‘Virtual Learning Environment’ or study support services and gaining work experience.